Weekend Foodie Warriors – Take 38! *Cooking with Kids*

-For things like cookies, making sure ingredients are mixed in the right order.
-We mentioned before mixing in the wet before the dry – One time my cousin and her friend made cookies and they put in the flour before they creamed the butter and sugar – they were terrible!
-Remember, baking over cooking is always a science experiment more than an art project – too much or too little of one ingredient could throw off the chemical balance and ruin the dish.
+For things like cookies, make sure ingredients are mixed in the right order.
+We mentioned mixing in the wet before the dry – One time my cousin and her friend made cookies and they put in the flour before they creamed the butter and sugar – they were terrible!
+Remember, baking overcooking is always a science experiment more than an art project – too much or too little of one ingredient could throw off the chemical balance and ruin the dish.

-My cousins are the sweetest things and I love the time I get to spend cooking with them – see the photo below for my cousins making homemade pizzas at my aunt’s house over the holidays – one of my favorite family traditions. 💜 I also wanted to make sure I included some stories from my friends and their kids cooking adventures too!
+My cousins are the sweetest things and I love the time I get to spend cooking with them – see the photo below of my cousins making homemade pizzas at my aunt’s house over the holidays – one of my favorite family traditions. 💜 I also wanted to make sure I included some stories from my friends and their kids’ cooking adventures too!

 “Leo loves making pizza at home with my mom (they make the dough from scratch) and then he plays with the toppings and hides drawings with the tomato sauce.”